UHM-Social-Software/UHM-Social-Software.github.io/index.md

 ## [Evaluation](evaluation.md)

-The goals and progress of the App's evaluation is summarized in the evaluation page.
+A usability evaluation was conducted using 6 test participants.
+Its design and results are summarized in the evaluation page.
 Click the link above to view.

 ## About The Team